 THINGS TO DO IN FARNBOROUGH

-The recent Town Centre rejuvenation has make the shopping area and somewhere to have a bite to eat more appealing.
-On the other hand North Camp hosts older shops and a Village feel about it.
-Farnborough hosts a weekly market in the town square and every Sunday there is a popular car boot sale in Pinehurst Car Park.
-Farnborough also has a variety of restaurants and pubs catering for different tastes such as Indian, Chinese and Spanish as well as traditional pub favourites.
+Farnborough’s recent town centre rejuvenation has made the shopping area and restaurants more appealing to both families and commuters whilst also offering a Village feel in North Camp, boasting older shops and pubs.
+Farnborough is the host of a weekly market in the town square and offers a cinema and a variety of restaurants and pubs catering for different tastes such as Indian, Chinese and Spanish.

 Offering good commuting and transport links by a main line station, where you can get an express train to Waterloo in 34 minutes.
 Coupled with the addition of Farnborough North and North Camp Station leading you Reading or Gatwick bound.
 A331 and M3 access via 4/4a ensures further towns are easily accessible.

 As you would expect, Farnborough has a fantastic selection of schools including Cove Infant and Junior, St Bernadette’s Catholic Primary School, Cove Secondary School, Farnborough Hill Private School and the sought after Farnborough College.